The 25 Most Flattering Swimsuits for Women with Wide Hips (Plus 1 to Avoid), According to the Experts

-2. high-cut Legs
+2. High-Cut Legs

-Those looking to slim down their silhouette on the bottom don’t need to wear exclusively high-waist or one-piece designs.
 “Wearing a bikini bottom higher on the hip pulls attention up to the waist,” says Michelle Copelman, vice president of design at Andie.
 There are plenty of options with lower-waist, high-cut legs that are just as flattering as a retro high-waist without covering quite so much skin.
 You can also hike up the sides of a string or adjustable style to achieve the same look with the added bonus that you can position it to hit exactly the point that looks best on your figure.

-3. cross-front Bottoms
+3. Cross-Front Bottoms

-Lucky for you, one of this summer’s hottest swim trends looks absolutely fabulous on wide hips.
-It all started with Aerie’ viral leggings, which have since been transformed into a super sleek bikini bottom (above).
 “The crossover style is a HUGE hit right now and highlights your natural shape,” says Erin Collins-Rittling, director of Aerie styling.
 “It draws your eye inward and nips you in at your most narrow point.”

-4. wrap Styles
+4. Wrap Styles

 Gruss loves the look of a Bond girl-inspired belted suit as another option for hippy gals.
 You can go as simple as a string knotted into a bow or go glam with a gold-buckled design.
 Plus, most belted bathing suits have the added bonus of being adjustable so you can tighten and loosen at will, and even move the belt up or down to hit at your true waist.